 - The project will consist of hardware construction and firmware development and it is expected that it will take approximately 60 hours to complete.
-Many steps of the project will be completed during the lab sessions. - Projects teams will consist of 1 or 2 students. - Interim deadlines for hardware construction and some software milestones will occur as part of the lab exercises..
+Many steps of the project will be completed during the lab sessions. - Projects are individual assignments.
+Discussing project topics is allowed, but the submissions must be unique.
+Sharing of code is not allowed. - Interim deadlines for hardware construction and some software milestones will occur as part of the lab exercises...